 Arriving at Heceta Head State Scenic Viewpoint

-Since I’ve made my peace without a technology device providing me coordinates, I enter into an unknown world of twists and turns along Highway 101 that seem to go deeper into the thickets of neck-high salal and battered Sitka spruce that drape over the roadway.
-I see a simple sign that says, “Heceta Head” and look for a roadway, which sneaks up quickly.
+Since I’ve made my peace without a technology device providing me coordinates, I enter into an unknown world of twists and turns along Highway 101 that seems to go deeper into the thickets of neck-high salal and battered Sitka spruce that drape over the roadway.
+I see a simple sign that says, “Heceta Head,” and look for a roadway, which sneaks up quickly.

 I wind my way down to a parking area literally on the beach and open the door to a swell of salty air and the drum of waves crashing against everything from the fine sandy beach to rock stacks.
-This is clearly the day-use area of the park, but I walk toward the beach to survey the scene.
+This is clearly the park’s day-use area, but I walk toward the beach to survey the scene.
 Upon a bluff overlooking the water, I see the crisp white and red coloring of the Heceta Head Bed & Breakfast.
-Excitement rushes through me knowing this will be my home for the night.
+Excitement rushes me, knowing this will be my home for the night.

-There were several other buildings built around 1900 to house the families assigned to tend to the lighthouse, but only one remains.
-All the supplies to build the lighthouse and outbuildings were shipped in on a boat, dropped on the beach below, and carted up to this landing.
+Several other buildings were built around 1900 to house the families assigned to tend to the lighthouse, but only one remains.
+All the supplies to build the lighthouse and outbuildings were shipped on a boat, dropped on the beach below, and carted up to this landing.

 A room with a view — Heceta Lighthouse Bed and Breakfast

 I check into the Bed and Breakfast and learn that I missed the small road leading from Highway 101 to the lodging and return to fetch my car.
-In all the excitement I didn’t display my parking pass and find a yellow slip of paper with a warning.
+In all the excitement, I didn’t display my parking pass and found a yellow slip of paper with a warning.
 Remember to pay for parking!

-The Heceta Lighthouse Bed and Breakfast has six rooms that seem to take up the mostly historic floor plan of the duplex.
-The building is owned by the US Forest Service but is operated by a contractor year-round as a real Bed and Breakfast — versus Airbnb or VRBO.
+The Heceta Lighthouse Bed and Breakfast has six rooms that seem to take up the most historic floor plan of the duplex.
+The US Forest Service owns the building but is operated by a contractor year-round as an authentic Bed and Breakfast — versus Airbnb or VRBO.